yuliu3/yuliu3.github.io/_pages/about.md

   - /about.html
 ---

-* I am currently a Ph.D. candidate in the ECE department at Stony Brook University, fortunately advised by Prof. [Yuanyuan Yang](http://www.ece.sunysb.edu/~yang/).
+* I am currently a Ph.D. candidate in the ECE department at Stony Brook University, where I have the privilege of being advised by Prof. [Yuanyuan Yang](http://www.ece.sunysb.edu/~yang/).

 * Prior to that, I received a Bachelor's degree in communications engineering from Xidian University, Xi'an, China.